A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Introduction

 Recently, a class of stochastic SQP methods has been developed for solving \eqref{eq.prob}.
 These methods outperform stochastic penalty methods empirically and have convergence guarantees in expectation~\cite{BeraCurtRobiZhou21,NaAnitKola22}.
 In~\cite{BeraCurtRobiZhou21}, the authors propose an objective-function-free stochastic SQP method with adaptive step sizes for the fully stochastic regime.
-In contrast, in~\cite{NaAnitKola22}, the authors propose a stochastic step search (referred to as line search in the paper~\cite{NaAnitKola22}) SQP method for the setting in which the errors in the function and derivative approximations can be diminished.
-We note that several algorithm choices in the two papers~\cite{BeraCurtRobiZhou21,NaAnitKola22}, e.g., merit functions and merit parameters, are different.
-Several other extensions have been proposed \cite{BeraCurtONeiRobi21,CurtRobiZhou21,BeraBollZhou22,BeraShiYiZhou22,na2021inequality,OztoByrdNoce21}, and very few of these works (or others in the literature) derive worst-case iteration complexity (or sample complexity) due to the difficulties that arise because of the constrained setting and the stochasticity.
+In contrast, in~\cite{NaAnitKola22}, the authors propose a stochastic step-search (referred to as line-search in the paper~\cite{NaAnitKola22}) SQP method for the setting in which the errors in the function and derivative approximations can be diminished.
+We note that several algorithmic choices in the two papers~\cite{BeraCurtRobiZhou21,NaAnitKola22}, e.g., merit functions and merit parameters, are different.
+Several extensions have been proposed \cite{BeraCurtONeiRobi21,CurtRobiZhou21,BeraBollZhou22,BeraShiYiZhou22,na2021inequality,OztoByrdNoce21}, however, very few of these works (or others in the literature) derive worst-case iteration complexity (or sample complexity) because of the difficulties that arise in the constrained setting and due to the stochasticity.
 Notable exceptions are, \cite{CurtONeiRobi21} where the authors provide convergence rates (and complexity guarantees) for the algorithm proposed in \cite{BeraCurtRobiZhou21}, and \cite{BeraBollZhou22,NaMaho22} that provide complexity bounds for variants of the stochastic SQP methods under additional assumptions and in the setting in which the errors can be diminished.
-We note that, with the exception of~\cite{OztoByrdNoce21}, all methods mentioned above assume access to {\sl unbiased} estimates of the gradients (and function values where necessary), whereas in this paper, we propose an algorithm that can handle {\sl biased} function and gradient estimates.
+We note that, with the exception of~\cite{OztoByrdNoce21}, all methods mentioned above assume access to {\sl unbiased} estimates of the gradients (and function values where necessary).